 This bonfire is solely celebrated on Texel (the largest island of the Dutch Wadden Islands).
 Based on local newspapers it is estimated that around 7 large fires and around 65 smaller fires are lit every year.
+It is estimated the large bonfires account for about 3,500 m3 together

-It is estimated the large bonfires account for about 3,500m3 together and the smaller bonfires amount to $16,250m^3$ total.
+It is estimated the large bonfires account for about 3,500 m together and the smaller bonfires amount to 16,250 m total.
 This volume is used for the complete time series.